 - tbox - opens the MNPRX Toolbox window, containing handy tools to work with MNPRX in production [docs].

 - rendr - opens up the viewport renderer, which quickly allows to save screenshots or playblasts [docs].

 - tSeq - opens up the target sequence renderer, which allows to render all different passes for production [docs].

-- FEEDBACK - opens the browser with the MNPRX issues and feature requests.
+- FEEDBACK - opens the browser with the MNPRX community.